-The More Than Brides Alliance in collaboration with Girls Not Brides (GNB); the Global Partnership to End Child Marriage, Her Choice Alliance (HCA) , and Partners for Law in Development (PLD) are inviting you to a virtual side-event during the the United Nations 2020 High-Level Political Forum on Sustainable Development (HLPF).
+The More Than Brides Alliance in collaboration with Girls Not Brides (GNB); the Global Partnership to End Child Marriage, Her Choice Alliance (HCA), and Partners for Law in Development (PLD) participated in a virtual side-event during the the United Nations 2020 High-Level Political Forum on Sustainable Development (HLPF).

 Insecurity increases child marriage, and we expect that the COVID-19 pandemic will be no different: the United Nations Population Fund (UNFPA) estimates an additional 13 million child marriages will occur between 2020-2030 because of COVID-19.